AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 #### List

 When you set the data as a list of phrases, AnyChart automatically analyzes it and constructs a tree.
 For example, in the sample below a set of phrases about oxygen is passed to the chart constructor, and it creates a tree with the [root word](#root_word) "oxygen".

-Please note, however, that you can set the root word manually if necessary.
+**Note:** If necessary, you can set the root word manually.

 ```
 // create data